MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_IsRecommendedEnabled** - A Boolean value that indicates if the "Recommended" experience is currently available to the user.

-- **Data_TemplateIndex** - The numerical index of the template file as it is displayed visually to the user.
+- **Data_TemplateIndex** - The numerical index of the template file as it's displayed visually to the user.

 - **Data_TemplateType** - A classification to help distinguish the type of template like, but not limited to, "Online" templates, "Online search" templates, "Local" templates.